michaelwozniak/ML-in-Finance-I-case-study-forecasting-tax-avoidance-rates/README.md

 4. Voilà

 ## How to run the project remotely
-1. Log in to your Google account
-2. Copy url of this Github project and change the domain from 'github.com' to 'githubtocolab.com'
+1. Copy url of this Github project and change the domain from 'github.com' to 'github.dev'
-3. Voilà
+2. Voilà

 -------------